athariqk/gopgsync/README.md

 ### `columns`

 An optional list of table columns to capture (defaults to all).
+Note that the primary key will always be included even if it's not specified in the list.

 ### `relationship`